FBW23/react-lifecycle-intro/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Exercise - Data Loading - Local Storage and componentDidMount
+## Exercise - Fruit CRUD

-In file App.js - code me a silly list of fruits:

-### Prep

-* Initialize in the constructor your state
-  * Add three fruit objects
+Continue your amazing fruit journey in App.js:

-  * Each fruit object should have two properties: name & color (e.g. Cherry & red)
+* Create a simple form with two inputs - for fruit name & color
-* Display (=render) the list of fruits in your render() function please
-* Test if your fruit list is displayed correctly

-### Refactor - Add LocalStorage

-* Add the function componentDidMount() to your class component => from now on this one will be responsible to load our initial data into state
-* In componentDidMount
+* On submit:
-  * Fetch a list of fruits from localStorage using localStorage.getItem
+  * Create a copy of your fruits array & store the new fruit in that one
-  * If you get nothing from local storage back
-    * Initialize some default fruits
-    => cut & paste your fruits from your constructor to here
+  * Add your updated fruits array to localStrorage
-  * If you get something from local storage back
-    * Parse the fruit JSON string into an JS object
+    * don't forget to "stringify" it before :)
-  * Save your fruits to state using setState
+  * Lastly: Also update the state using setState

 ### Testing

-* Check in the browser -> Tab "Application" > "LocalStorage" if it now stores your fruit data
+* Check in the browser -> Tab "Application" if it receives your added fruits
+* Reload the page to see if your added fruits persist

+### Outsourcing

+* Now outsource your fruit item into a separate component Fruit.js
+* The Fruit component should be a functional component please (no class) => functional because it does not manage state
+* In App.js: Render `<Fruit>` components and pass in the fruit data as prop
+* In your Fruit componet: Fetch your fruit item from props and display it

+### Bonus

+Use the color of the fruit as background color for your fruit card:

+  * create a css class in your App.css for each fruit color that you use
+  * assign the class dynamically to your fruit item using className={`<yourFruitColor>`}
+  * check if all your fruits now have their color as background

+Implement full CRUD (Create-Read-Update-Delete):

+* Editing: When clicking a fruit - change the color
+  * Open a prompt dialog using JS prompt function to take the color as string
-* Change a color of a fruit directly in the browser - reload your page
+  * Update color of fruit in state & local storage
-* Delete or add a fruit directly in the browser - reload your page
+* Delete: Add a little X in your fruit card
-* Works?
-Nice start :D
+  * On click: Delete the fruit item from state & local storage

 ## Available Scripts